SouravDSGit/CULVERT-Manual/docs/chapter-02.md

 # Chapter 2: Dataset

-Welcome to the first chapter of our documentation!
-This chapter provides a comprehensive overview of the project, its goals, and core concepts.

-## An easy guide for input data formatting for the CULVERT Application.
+Welcome to the second chapter of our documentation!
+This chapter provides a comprehensive guide for input data formatting for the CULVERT Application.

-### Before starting the analysis, please make sure that your input dataset is in the accepted format:
+Before starting the analysis, please make sure that your input dataset is in the accepted format:

-## Geospatial Dataset
+Geospatial Dataset

 1. **Boundary Shapefile**